584973/quicknote.nvim/README.md

 - 🌍 Global fallback note if outside a project
 - 💾 Autosaves when you close the window
 - 🧼 Press `q` to close the note buffer
-- 🧠 Header inside the note indicating if it’s project/global

 ---